nilsanderspersson/DapperJsonExtension/README.md

 # Introduction

-Dapper Json Extensions is a small library that complements Dapper by adding FOR JSON PATH extension with SQL Server 2016.
+Dapper Json Extensions is a small library that complements Dapper by adding FOR JSON function with SQL Server 2016.

 # Example